Jay-Z's '4:44' is even better than you thought

 According to Wilson, the album was in production right up to the last minute.

-"We did that maybe Monday?" the producer said with a laugh.
+"We did that maybe Monday?" the producer told The Times with a laugh.
 "Maybe Tuesday.
 I finished it Thursday morning."

 The album dropped the following day.